Hey, folks! To any of you who've stopped by to see what's up, I've started a new blog that you can find here:

 The adaptability of the human body is simply astounding, though, and by the end of the first week there, I was spending most of the day at the pool despite a temperature spike that week to over 130 degrees.
 So, how was the heat not oppressive?
 There was a constant desert wind blowing that helped to keep you cooler.
 Not a breeze.
 A wind.
 And that made all the difference.

-Factoring in biological adaptation, our house was air-conditioned to a chilly 80 degrees and if it were any colder than that we might have had to put on sweaters.
+Factoring in physical adaptation, our house was air-conditioned to a chilly 80 degrees and if it were any colder than that we might have had to put on sweaters.
 So, the relative temperature felt no different from a typical hot August day at home.
 One man's 125 is another man's 95, right?
 But we can also talk about absolutes.
 In absolute temperatures, it really was hot; the heat was enough to make the pool water the same as a warm bath by the end of the day and the shallow water at the beach could become even uncomfortably hot.
 And, at its worst, losing your air-conditioning in the summer could make your food spoilage quick and catastrophic.
 Returning home from a vacation one summer, we found that a breaker had tripped, knocking out our AC and rendering the refrigerator totally beyond any hope of repair because it was dripping with blood from the festering, spoiled meat in the freezer.
 So, yes, in absolutes, it was hot.
 Of course, these are the summer temperatures.
 In the winter, it was in the chilly 70's and the pool area was deserted.

 Jeddah's in a desert, getting rain maybe only twice a year on average when we lived there, usually in the winter, sometimes heavily, but never for very long.
 To give you an idea about what the weather was generally like, I can give you a rundown of the weekly weather pattern during the summer: